arcan1s/ahriman/docs/faq/maintenance-packages.rst

    .. code-block:: shell

-      sudo -u ahriman ahriman package-add aur-clone-keyring --source local --now
+      sudo -u ahriman ahriman package-add aur-keyring --source local --now

-   where ``aur-clone`` is your repository name.
+   where ``aur`` is your repository name.

 This plugin might have some issues, in case of any of them, kindly create `new issue <https://github.com/arcan1s/ahriman/issues/new/choose>`__.